VISITING OUR NURSERIES, BOOKING A PLACE, ITEMS TO BRING AND OFSTED

 What are your opening times and when are you closed?

-We are open Monday – Friday, 8am – 5.45pm, with an optional 7.30am start; please ask a member of management for more details.
+We are open Monday – Friday, 7.30am – 5.45pm.
 We are closed Bank Holidays and finish for Christmas on the 23rd December and reopen on the first working day of the new year.

 How often are your nurseries inspected by OFSTED?